fyngyrz/NWS-Temperature/README.md

 The default is to output in degrees Fahrenheit.
 If you want degrees Celsius, Kelvin, Rankine or Réaumur, set `mode` at the top of the python source code.
 The modes are described in the source code.
-But be sure to read the following:
+But be sure to consider the
+following:

 ## Why Fahrenheit is For People.
 And cats.